zosimovaa/10-steps-to-become-a-data-scientist/README.md

 # Do You Need Help?

-I hope you have enjoyed reading my python notebooks.
+I hope, you have enjoyed reading my python notebooks.

-If you have any problem and question to run notebook please open an issue here in GitHub.
+If you have any problem and question to run notebooks please open an issue here in GitHub.

-for most of the my notebook you need **dataset** as input.
+for most of the my notebooks you need **dataset** as input.

 To use the **correct data**, please **download** the data set from  the **Kaggle** site and put it in your notebook folder.